lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Explicit inputs:

   bytes    An encoded composite public key.

 Implicit inputs mapped from <OID>:

   ML-DSA   The underlying ML-DSA algorithm and
-           parameter set to use, for example, could be "ML-DSA-65".
+           parameter set to use, for example "ML-DSA-65".

 Output: